MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 - **QR code anchor (recommended)**.
 With a QR code anchor (new in the February release of Dynamics 365 Guides), you align a guide by gazing at (scanning) a printed QR code anchor attached to a physical object in the real world.
 A QR code anchor is recommended because it's the most accurate and you can print the anchor at different sizes.

+   >[!NOTE]
+   >QR code anchoring is not available on HoloLens 1 devices.

 - **Circular code anchor (referred to as a "printed anchor" in earlier versions of Dynamics 365 Guides**.
 With a circular code anchor, you align a guide by gazing at (scanning) a printed circular code anchor attached to a physical object in the real world.

 - **Holographic anchor**.
 With a holographic anchor, you align a guide to a digital 3D hologram overlaid on a physical object in the real world.
 You might want or need to use a holographic, however, for any of the following reasons: